Our Victory Over Satan, Part 3: Judgment, Death and Sin

 Colossians 2:14-15 …having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.
 Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it.

 It is God’s will that we have victory over Satan, and He can accomplish that because He has all power.
-Happily, this sovereign power has not been reserved for heavenly application only.
+But this sovereign power has not been reserved for heavenly application only.
 It’s been brought to earth and manifested in the cross and resurrection of Christ—the direct source of our authority over the enemy.

 We see victory over Satan all through the life and ministry of Jesus, Mark 1:39 being just one example: “[Jesus] was preaching in their synagogues throughout all Galilee, and casting out demons.”
 Other similar examples abound in the four gospels.